 On Louis’ first day at Trinity College, he met Lachlan McLeod and David Elliot-Jones (both TC 2007), and the trio went on to become best friends.
 The three of them shared a passion for storytelling, and while working in hospitality, conversations with fellow workers clued them in to a concerning trend of international students being exploited by Australian businesses.
 It seemed like a story that needed unravelling, so the boys bought a cheap camera and set off to India to get to the heart of the issue.
 They pitched their resulting documentary to SBS in 2009 and the piece was accepted and broadcast.

 ‘That’s where our lives took a turn,’ says Louis.
 ‘It’s literally the point where everything changed and we started getting into filmmaking more seriously.’
-Louis, Lachlan and David formed production company Walking Fish and have gone on to shoot and produce documentaries around the world for a range of clients including VICE, Air Asia and noodle company Indomie.
+Louis, Lachlan and David formed production company Walking Fish and have gone on to shoot and produce documentaries around the world for a range of clients including VICE and Air Asia.
 Their feature documentary Big in Japan, which explores the psychology of fame, streams on Amazon Prime and has been featured on international airlines.

-In addition to his work with Walking Fish, Louis is pursuing a personal project, unpacking the history and journey of the longest-held death row inmate in the world, Iwao Hakamada, whose story he stumbled upon by chance while living in Japan.
+In addition to his work with Walking Fish, Louis has pursued a number of personal projects, including unpacking the history and journey of the longest-held death row inmate in the world, Iwao Hakamada, whose story he stumbled upon by chance while living in Japan.
 ‘If there’s a story out there, I just want to get in there and do it,’ says Louis.
 ‘Storytelling is about shining a light on the stories that need to be told.
 A lot of the time, other people don’t have access to these stories, so [through filmmaking] it’s pretty cool to be working with a medium that allows you to access a story in such a deep and engaging way.’

-Click here if you're interested in donating to Trinity's scholarship program.
+Click here for information about Trinity's scholarship program.